-Director Cirio H. Santiago is one of the kings of low budget filmmaking, he’s the Philippines answer to Roger Corman, and one genre he was quite a fan of was the post-apocalyptic film aka the Mad Max rip-off, but this particular venture into the genre varies greatly from the all his other ones, and that film would be Future Hunters.
-Now this film did have a post-apocalyptic element to it, but only for the first ten minutes, the rest is more of a Romancing the Stone rip-off with Nazis, Shaolin fighters, Mongol horsemen, cave dwelling little people, and of course Amazon warriors.
+Director Cirio H. Santiago is one of the kings of low budget filmmaking, who was the Philippines answer to Roger Corman, and the one genre he was quite a fan of was the post-apocalyptic film – aka the Mad Max rip-offs – but one particular venture into the genre varied greatly from all his other ones, and that film would be Future Hunters.
+Now, this film did have a post-apocalyptic element to it, but only for the first ten minutes, the rest is more of a Romancing the Stone rip-off with Nazis, Shaolin fighters, Mongol horsemen, cave-dwelling little people, and of course Amazon warriors.
 Basically making it one of the greatest movies ever made…well it’s at least one of the most unique movies ever made.

 Zaar calls in his tank battalion and they blast the hell out of the temple, but they are too late and Matthew was able to activate the powers of the Spear.
 The movie then jumps to the year 1986 where we meet the film’s actual heroes; anthropologist and diner owner Michelle (Linda Carol) and her boyfriend Slade (Robert Patrick).
 She’s investigating some ruins that look a lot like the temple from the future, but then she is attacked by some bikers because this wouldn’t be a Cirio H. Santiago film if there wasn’t at least one attempted rape scene (this film has two).
 Slade tries to fight them off but he is knocked out, then just as she is about to be raped out of the ruins steps Matthew and he kicks some serious ass.
 He kills the last dude by stabbing him with the Spear which turns that guy to ash.

 So our heroes fly to Hong Kong for their first leg of the journey in finding Professor Hightower.
 They are met at the airport by an old friend of Slade’s named Liu (Bruce Le), who Slade had asked to look into a temple that Professor Hightower was last seen at, and when Slade and Liu go to check it out they are confronted by a Kung Fu master (Jang Lee Hwang).
-This standard white haired Chinese Kung Fu master tells them that this is a place for the dead, and if they stay they will both be dead, but Slade is your standard ugly American and he responds, “This is my only chance to see this place.
-I’m leaving tomorrow, and we’re not looking for any trouble, and besides I was in the Marines.”
-And Slade than proceeds to get his ass kicked by the Kung Fu master until Liu steps into save the day.
+This standard white-haired Chinese Kung Fu master tells them that this is a place for the dead, and if they stay they will both be dead, but Slade is your standard ugly American and he responds, “This is my only chance to see this place.
+I’m leaving tomorrow, and we’re not looking for any trouble, and besides, I was in the Marines.”
+And Slade then proceeds to get his ass kicked by the Kung Fu master until Liu steps in to save the day.

-Liu happened to have a set of nunchaku in his socks, as I assume every guy in China does, and is able to hold his own for a while, but then out of the blue a sniper takes out the Kung Fu master.
+Liu happened to have a set of nunchaku in his socks, as I assume every guy in China does and is able to hold his own for a while, but then out of the blue a sniper takes out the Kung Fu master.
 Liu tells Slade they better run as that shot was meant for him.
-Overall this scene adds nothing to the plot and is basically there so we could het a martial arts scene.
-This of course could be said of many scenes in this movie.
+Overall this scene adds nothing to the plot and is basically there so we could get a martial arts scene.
+This, of course, could be said of many scenes in this movie.

-Meanwhile back at the hotel Michelle is attacked by some Chinese thugs who want the Spear and plan to rape the information out of her.
-Slade and Liu arrive in time to prevent things getting to ugly and lay a beat down on the thugs; they interrogate the head thug (as in beat they information out of him) and find out that the place Professor Hightower was heading was the fabled Venus Valley.
-Michelle has heard of this place informing the guys that, “It is said to be fiction not fact, it is said to be located somewhere in South East Asia.
-Inhabited by Amazon female like warriors called Kasady, they are a newly founded tribe.”
+Meanwhile back at the hotel, Michelle is attacked by some Chinese thugs who want the Spear and plan to rape the information out of her.
+Slade and Liu arrive in time to prevent things from getting too ugly and lay a beat down on the thugs; they interrogate the head thug (as in beat the information out of him) and find out that the place Professor Hightower was heading was the fabled Venus Valley.
+Michelle has heard of this place informing the guys that, “It is said to be fiction, not fact, it is said to be located somewhere in South East Asia.
+Inhabited by Amazon female-like warriors called Kasady, they are a newly founded tribe.”
 Wait, how can you have a newly founded tribe of mythical Amazons?
 And aren’t Amazons by definition female?
 So what the hell does female “like” warriors mean?

 Michelle gets a telegram from Professor Fielding saying he is in Hong Kong and wants to meet, and could she bring along the Spear of Destiny.
 Michelle is suspicious at Fielding turning up so suddenly in Hong Kong, but Slade puts her at ease saying he’s probably here to meet up with Hightower.
 This is when we find out that the bad guys make the worst of the Bond villains look like great forward thinkers.
 That Professor Fielding is the leader of a new Nazi movement will surprise no one, and that wants to see the world wiped clean of inferior races by a nuclear war is something one can expect, but when he sends a car to pick up Michelle and Slade one of the goons is Bauer who had attacked them earlier at Michelle’s diner, you have to wonder, “Just how dumb is this Nazi leader?”